-Founded in 2007, Northwest Association for Blind Athletes is a national leader dedicated to improving the quality of life for children, youth, adults and military veterans through participation in sports and physical activity in communities across Washington, Oregon, Idaho, and Montana.
+Founded in 2007, Northwest Association for Blind Athletes is a national leader dedicated to improving the quality of life for children, youth, and adults through participation in sports and physical activity in communities across Washington, Oregon, Idaho, and Montana.

 NWABA’s programs and services serve individuals of all ages and abilities with visual impairments.
-Our programs offer opportunities from teaching children to swim for the first time to providing competitive team-based sports for veterans with visual impairments.
+Our programs offer opportunities from teaching children to swim for the first time to providing competitive team-based sports such as Goalball and Dargonboating.
 Opportunities are available to everyone with a visual impairment regardless of age or ability level.

-More than 1,900 program service hours were delivered to visually impaired youth in FY16.
+More than 130 days of programming were delivered to visually impaired youth in 2018-2019

 Northwest Association for Blind Athletes is led by an incredible group of staff, volunteers, and program partners who work tirelessly to enhance current programs and develop new innovative approaches to ensure every individual who needs our help has the opportunity to participate.
-Learn more by checking out our team, Board of Directors, and Founder/Executive Director’s message.
+Learn more by checking out our Team, Board of Directors, and Founder, President/CEO’s message.

-As a growing, grassroots nonprofit organization that relies almost exclusively on generous community support, we are dedicated to utilizing community resources effectively and are honored that 76% goes directly to support individuals with visual impairments.
+As a rapidly growing nonprofit organization that relies almost exclusively on generous community support, we are dedicated to utilizing community resources effectively and are honored that over 70% goes directly to support individuals with visual impairments.